Dear Aunt Tracy: The Great End Time Debate Clarified for Busy Homemakers and Teens

 Christ and the apostles themselves point the way.

-On the one hand, they teach us what the Kingdom really is: the direct spiritual reign of God, through Christ, by the Spirit, over a redeemed people who, through faith, have been transferred from the Domain of Darkness into the spiritual Kingdom of God’s beloved Son.
-This reign appears in two stages that are separated by a single Parousia of Christ at the end of the age (Mt.
+On the one hand, they teach us what the Kingdom really is: the direct spiritual reign of God the Father, through Christ, by the Spirit, over a redeemed people who, through faith, have been transferred from the Domain of Darkness into the spiritual Kingdom of God’s beloved Son.
+This reign appears in two stages that are separated by a single Parousia of Christ at the end of the age (Matt.
 13:36-43; John 3:1f; Col. 1:13).

 On the other hand, having revealed to us the nature and stages of the Kingdom, Christ and the apostles implicitly tell us what the Kingdom is not: It is not an eternal Mosaic theocracy.
 Rather, the Mosaic theocracy was simply a temporary picture or “shadow” of the Christ-centered spiritual Kingdom that now has come, and soon will come in its glorious fullness (Col. 2:16-17; Heb.
 9:1f).